Optimal Health Behavioral Health Home Models

 - Results: These unique models significantly increased patient activation, engagement in both primary and specialty care, and improved client perception of their mental health status.

-As reported by the National Institute of Mental Health in 2013, one in seventeen adults experience serious mental illness (SMI); for example, adults with bipolar disorder, major depression, or schizophrenia.
+In its 2020 report, the Substance Abuse and Mental Health Services Administrtaion noted that in 2019, one in twenty adults experience serious mental illness (SMI) on a yearly basis; for example, adults with bipolar disorder, major depression, or schizophrenia.
 In this population with SMI, prevalence rates for cardiovascular disease and metabolic syndrome are twice that of the general population.
 Mortality age for these patients is also noted to be 13 to 30 years younger than the general population.

 Using 2009-2011 data sets, the RAND Corporation found the prevalence of mental health disorders are similar in metropolitan and nonmetropolitan areas.
 But in rural locations, care for these patients is challenged due to access barriers, behavioral health workforce shortages, and stigma issues.
 Patient-Centered Medical Homes and Behavioral Health Homes are examples of integrated care that can help mitigate those rural issues.